julian-t/ScalaForProgrammers/manuscript/BB-nulls.md

 The `String` class has a `toInt` method that tries to convert the string to an `Int`, throwing a `NumberFormatException` if it can't.
 So, if the conversion succeeds we return a `Some[Int]`, and if it doesn't, we return `None`.

+The function also illustrates how to code up a traditional `try...catch` construct in Scala.
+The `try` is the same, but there is only one `catch` block, which contains a `case` for each type of exception you want to handle.

+> The fact that exceptions are handled by something that looks like a `match` is not a coincidence.
+The content of a `catch` is a *partial function*, which defines a map of possible values to expressions.

+**Note: insert forward or back ref to where these are discussed

 Note that this approach demonstrates the behaviour we want: we always get a result, and we know that the function may fail.
 The only problem is that we have no information about what went wrong.

 ### `Try[T]`